naitoz/Marlin-2.1.2.5---Geeetech-I3x-PRO/README.md

 ## Marlin 2.1.2.5 for Geeetech I3x PRO
 This repository is a clone of the official Marlin project up to 2.1.2.5, with the Configuration.h file set for my printer, a stock Geeetech Prusa I3x PRO without any modifications.
-It was compiled and uploaded using Visual Studio 2022 with Auto Build Marlin and PlatformIO.
+It was compiled and uploaded using Visual Studio Code with Auto Build Marlin and PlatformIO.
 It has been tested and works fine, but I am now migrating to Klipper.